-Moore Campaign Tries To Cast Doubt On Accuser As New Allegation Reported
+Moore Campaign Tries To Cast Doubt On Accuser As New Allegation Is Reported

-Alabama GOP Senate nominee Roy Moore's campaign is pushing back on an allegation against him of sexual misconduct, suggesting that a yearbook inscription from one of his accusers was fabricated.
+Alabama GOP Senate nominee Roy Moore's campaign is pushing back on an allegation of sexual misconduct, suggesting that a yearbook inscription from one of his accusers was fabricated.

-On Monday, Beverly Young Nelson, represented by famed feminist attorney Gloria Allred, claimed that Moore groped her and tried to force himself on her in his car when she was 16 and he was in his 30s.
-As evidence that the two knew each other Nelson presented an affectionate 1977 yearbook message.
+On Monday, Beverly Young Nelson, represented by famed feminist attorney Gloria Allred, said Moore groped her and tried to force himself on her in his car when she was 16 and he was in his 30s.
+As evidence that the two knew each other, Nelson presented an affectionate 1977 yearbook message.

-On Wednesday, speaking outside the Alabama GOP headquarters, Moore campaign attorney Phillip Jauregui said he wants the yearbook released by Allred so that an independent handwriting analyst can determine the authenticity of the inscription.
+On Wednesday, speaking outside the Alabama Republican Party headquarters, Moore campaign attorney Phillip Jauregui said he wants the yearbook released by Allred so that an independent handwriting analyst can determine the authenticity of the inscription.

 "Release the yearbook so we can determine is it genuine or is it a fraud," Jauregui insisted.